-Structured Day Program staff must attend team meetings as needed.
+Structured Day Program staff must participate in team meetings as needed.
 Team Meetings are participant centered and not staff meetings or staff training.
 Regularly scheduled Team Meetings with the participant, family, informal supports and service providers are an essential part of assuring the participant's health and welfare.
 This meeting is instrumental in the development and implementation of the service plan.
-Failure to attend Team Meetings may jeopardize the ability of the waiver provider to continue to provide waiver services.
+Failure to participate in Team Meetings may jeopardize the ability of the waiver provider to continue to provide waiver services.
 Participation at the team meeting is to garner information from the participant and informal supports about needed services, change in physical or cognitive status, discussion about individual progress and to make recommended service changes.
 It is a direct service to the participant and scheduled at least every six (6) months or when the needs or the condition of the participant warrant review and potential amendment to his/her service plan.
+Team Meetings may be held virtually, via telephone or in person at the request of the participant.